JBajracharya/jbajracharya.github.io/learning-journal/CodersComputer.md

 .
 (Single Period)	        Current directory
 ..
 (Double Period)	        Parent directory
-~ (Tilde)               	Home directory ls	                        Display the name of files and subdirectories in the directory ls -C	                        Force multi-column output of the listing ls -a	                        List all entries including those with .(period) and ..(double period)
+~ (Tilde)               	Home directory ls	                        Display the name of files and sub-directories in the directory ls -C	                        Force multi-column output of the listing ls -a	                        List all entries including those with .(period) and ..(double period)
 ```